polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 ## Warning!
 Don't go berserk

-Yes, I know, once you _get it_, these guys are incredible - But they also carry some overhead.
+Yes, I know, once you _get it_, these guys are incredibly interesting - But they also carry some overhead.
 For instance, the payloads needs to be cryptographically signed by the client.
 The server needs to verify the signature and parse the Hyperlambda, building a lambda object from it.
 Execution rights needs to be retrieved from the database, and a receipt for the execution of the lambda object needs to be persisted